Petition calls for review of ferries governance - BC Local News

-A regional director who has been vocal about his desire to see BC Ferries brought under Ministry of Transportation and Infrastructure control is hoping the support of 10,000 fellow coast-dwellers will be enough to convince the provincial government to look at that option.
+A Vancouver Island regional director who has been vocal about his desire to see B.C.
+Ferries brought under Ministry of Transportation and Infrastructure control is hoping the support of 10,000 fellow coast-dwellers will be enough to convince the province to look at that option.

 Jim Abram is the Strathcona Regional District director representing the Discovery Islands and Mainland Inlets.
 He is also the SRD’s representative on the Regional District Ferry Chairs Group and he took issue with the provincial government’s announcement that while they would launch a review of the coastal ferry system beginning this month, that review wouldn’t include looking into whether to bring it back under the government’s control.

 But Abram is confident that the voices of thousands of people will hold some sway over the review.
 A petition has been launched on Change.org asking Premier John Horgan to at least consider bringing the ferry system back under government control.
-The petition had almost 10,000 signatures on it as of Jan.
-4.
+The petition had more 10,000 signatures on it as of Jan.
+5.

 The goal then became to have 7,500 by the start of 2018, which was easily surpassed, as well.